What Is Post COVID Care?

-Do not resume immediately to your old lifestyle after the disappearance of symptoms.
-After the disappearance of symptoms, give at least one week time for your body to recover, as during rest, the body can concentrate fully on recovery.
+Do not resume immediately to your old lifestyle after the disappearance of symptoms, give at least one week time for your body to recover, as during rest, the body can concentrate fully on recovery.
 When you sleep, your body goes into recovery, and while in sleep, there is a speedy recovery.
 Too hectic schedule, stress, and anxiety will again decrease the stamina of your body and make you ill.
 But make sure you are not bedridden.

 To restore your body from a significant amount of damage because of infection, you need to take the right diet in adequate quantities.
 A proper nutritious diet eases the path of recovery.
-Therefore, one should take small diets after a specific interval of time.
-The large meal should be avoided for easy digestion.
+Therefore, one should take small diet after a specific interval of time.
+Large meal should be avoided for easy digestion.

-Protein - Solid food intake should be decreased.
-The diet which is rich in protein is good.
+- Protein - Solid food intake should be decreased.
+A diet which is rich in protein is good.
 As we all know, the body is damaged during infection, so here protein plays an important role in the repair of damage caused.
 So a high protein diet is necessary, such as:

 The amount of protein must be adjusted as per the individual's physical activity level and digestive tolerance.

-Carbohydrate - Carbohydrate intake should not exceed 100-150 g per day, as it produces carbon dioxide, which may become the cause of respiratory distress.
-For the diabetic patient, the quantity of carbohydrate intake should be closely monitored as persistent high glucose level must be the reason for infection to regrow or may be the cause of delayed healing or recovery.
+- Carbohydrate - Carbohydrate intake should not exceed 100 to 150 grams per day, as it produces carbon dioxide, which may become the cause of respiratory distress.
+For the diabetic patient, the quantity of carbohydrate intake should be closely monitored as persistent high glucose levels must be the reason for the infection to regrow or may be the cause of delayed healing or recovery.

-Fat - Fat plays a major role in the maintenance of immune response.
+- Fat - Fat plays a major role in the maintenance of immune response.
 They reduce inflammation.
-Fat also maintains the calories.
-Fatty diet includes the use of
+Fat also maintains calories.
+A fatty diet includes the use of

-Fluids and Salts - Adequate fluid and electrolyte balance should be maintained.
-As even in the case of mild fever, there is fluid loss and leads to dehydration.
-In cardiac and kidney patients, the volume of fluid and electrolyte level should be managed under the guidance of a physician.
+- Fluids and Salts - Adequate fluid and electrolyte balance should be maintained.
+Even in the case of mild fever, there is fluid loss and leads to dehydration.
+In cardiac and kidney patients, the volume of fluid and electrolyte levels should be managed under the guidance of a physician.

 d) Memory Games: